What is The Falls?

 Friends of the Lock & Dam convened a legislative working group with key stakeholder organizations and the City of Minneapolis to define the critical path for municipal, state, and federal legislative actions necessary for project implementation.

-- Consideration of City of Minneapolis Funding Request by MN Legislature in 2018 Session
+- Consideration of FL&D's LCCMR tentative funding allocation by MN Legislature in 2019 Session